 Overall, spending should continue to grow at a similar pace as revenues.
-Carrying costs (debt service, pension actuarially determined contribution (ADC) and OPEB actual payment) are sizable at about 21% of fiscal 2017 spending but should be fairly stable relative to spending as the city consistently pays the ADC using more conservative assumptions than many municipal pension plans.
+Carrying costs (debt service, pension actuarially determined contribution [ADC] and OPEB actual payment) are sizable at about 21% of fiscal 2017 spending but should be fairly stable relative to spending as the city consistently pays the ADC using more conservative assumptions than many municipal pension plans.
 Robust capital planning and debt projections should keep debt service beneath the city's policy cap of 15% of tax revenues (about 10% of total spending).

-Labor agreements with about 40% of city employees, including the Patrolmen's Benevolent Association (PBA), had expired by the end of calendar 2017 and nearly all of the remainder will expire by the end of fiscal 2019.
-The city and the PBA are currently engaged in mediation sessions due an impasse in negotiations.
+Labor agreements with about 40% of city employees, including District Council 37 of AFSCME and the Patrolmen's Benevolent Association (PBA), had expired by the end of calendar 2017 and nearly all of the remainder will expire by the end of fiscal 2019.
 Fitch assumes that new contracts will include terms that are affordable to the city, but given prior history does not assume that contracts are settled prior to current contract expirations.
 Fitch believes the city's assumption in its long-term financial plan of a 1% annual net wage increase will be difficult to realize without significant savings in other areas such as healthcare costs.